beastmasterx/Alyio.Extensions.Http.Logging/README.md

 [![Build Status](https://github.com/ousiax/Alyio.Extensions.Http.Logging/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/ousiax/Alyio.Extensions.Http.Logging/actions/workflows/ci.yml)

-**Alyio.Extensions.Http.Logging** is a .NET library that extends `HttpClientHandler` to provide logging of raw HTTP request and response messages.
-It offers detailed configuration options to customize the logging output.
+**Alyio.Extensions.Http.Logging** is a .NET library that provides deep visibility into the HTTP and HTTPS traffic in applications.
+It extends `HttpClientHandler` to provide detailed, raw logging of HTTP requests and responses.

 ## What's New in 4.2.0

 -   **Header Redaction**: You can now redact sensitive information from request and response headers in the logs.
 By default, the `Authorization` header is redacted from request headers.

+## Why Alyio.Http.Diagnostics.Logging?

+In complex systems, understanding the exact data being sent and received over HTTP is crucial for debugging, auditing, and ensuring security.
+While tools like OpenTelemetry provide excellent high-level telemetry, they often don't capture the full raw payload of HTTP messages.

+This library provides the ground-truth of HTTP communication, which is useful for:
+- **Precision Debugging:** The exact headers and bodies of requests and responses can be inspected to quickly identify issues.
+- **Auditing and Compliance:** A detailed log of all HTTP interactions can be maintained for security and compliance purposes.
+- **Enhancing Existing Telemetry:** Existing telemetry solutions can be complemented with low-level details for drilling down into specific requests.
+>>>>>>> eec810f (docs: Improve README.md)

-## Features
+## Key Features

--   Log raw HTTP request and response messages.
+-   **Detailed HTTP Logging:** Capture and log the full, raw content of HTTP request and response messages, including headers and bodies.
--   Configure logging for all `HttpClient` instances or specific named clients.
--   Customize logging with options to ignore request/response content and headers.
+-   **Highly Configurable:** Fine-tune logging with options to ignore specific headers or content, and control log levels.
--   Redact sensitive information from headers.
+-   **Sensitive Data Redaction:** Automatically redact sensitive information from headers (like `Authorization` tokens) to keep logs secure.
+-   **Targeted Logging:** Apply logging to all `HttpClient` instances in an application or target specific named clients for granular control.
--   Supports .NET 6.0, 8.0, 9.0 and 10.0.
+-   **Broad .NET Support:** Compatible with .NET 6.0, 8.0, 9.0 and 10.0.

 ## Installation